soteria-security/Microsoft-Management-PowerShell/Microsoft 365/Exchange/Exchange Audit Events/README.md

 # Scripts
-- Enumerate-PrivilegedGroups: Creates a new user account in the Entra ID environment and sets the Exchange Audit Log Event Types to capture for the account.
+- Account_Provisioning: Creates a new user account in the Entra ID environment and sets the Exchange Audit Log Event Types to capture for the account.
 Supplements the blog [Better Visibility — New Standard Logs in Microsoft Purview Audit](https://blog.soteria.io/better-visibility-new-standard-logs-in-microsoft-purview-audit-16ec7d000bab).
 Creates an authenticated Microsoft Exchange Online and Microsoft Graph session with "User.ReadWrite.All", "Directory.ReadWrite.All", "GroupMember.ReadWrite.All", "Group.ReadWrite.All", and "Directory.AccessAsUser.All" Microsoft Graph Scopes.

    ```
   # Example Execution: